 The area is a haven for foodies…The market town of Melton Mowbray (11 miles) offers the famous Melton Mowbray Pork Pie, Stilton cheeses and locally brewed ales.
 There are even two creameries in our adjacent villages; Cropwell Bishop and Colston Bassett global suppliers of stilton cheese.
 Stock up in their local shops!

 Fancy a girls weekend away?
-There are 3 spas within short driving distance: Eden Hall (15 minutes drive), Ragdale Hall (20 minutes drive), and the small but individual boutique spa The Little Retreat in Owthorpe, just 8 minutes down the road!
+There are 3 spas within a short driving distance: Eden Hall (15 minutes drive), Ragdale Hall (20 minutes drive), and the small but individual boutique spa The Little Retreat in Owthorpe, just 8 minutes down the road!

 For families a visit to nearby Twin Lakes Theme Park is a must for visitors with young children, and/or its sister park Wheelgate Park (both 20 mins drive).
 Take a picnic to Sherwood Forest, cycle round Sherwood Pines or pop to Rushcliffe Country Park for swings, steam trains and a BMX track (free entry).
 Challenge your head for heights at the High Ropes at the National Water Sports Centre where kayaking and white water rafting is also available.

 We are a short stroll from Langar Hall, a popular venue for weddings and special occasions.
 A table reservation well in advance is strongly recommended to ensure availability at this award-winning restaurant.
-Our village pub, The Unicorn’s Head, only a couple of minutes walk across the road, serves great pub meals – including fantastic wood-fired pizzas) and a range of local ales & tipples such as the local Belvoir pressés.
+Our village pub, The Unicorn’s Head, only a minutes walk across the road, serves great pub meals – including fantastic wood-fired pizzas) and a range of local ales & tipples such as the local Belvoir pressés.
 Their food menu is also available for take away.

 With easy access to the M1 south, A1 and A46 we are an ideal mid-way point to meet up with friends or family for a long relaxing weekend.